 Driving a forklift is not like driving a car.
 Give your safety meetings and your forklift drivers a refresher lesson on forklift safety and operation.
 This course shows important safety steps in the daily operation of forklifts and other powered industrial trucks.

 OSHA Forklift Safety Standards (1910.178) requires operators complete mandatory safety training before operating forklifts.
-This compliance package includes Forklift Basics: Safe From The Start and Forklift Maneuvers: All The Right Moves, ten employee handbooks that correspond to each program and a Compliance Guide.
+This compliance package includes Forklift Basics: Safe From The Start and Forklift Maneuvers: All The Right Moves.

 Industrial counterbalance lift trucks are the forklifts that do most of the materials handling work in industrial facilities today.
 They get these tasks done quickly and efficiently, but they can also be dangerous… killing more than 100 workers and injuring thousands more every year.